JBowser99/BOB-CTO-WEBSITE/README.md

 This website is for the $BOB crypto community!

-Make sure you have node.js installed and you will need firebase api keys for the /.env.local file as this is were the secret keys go for the thumbs up component to work in real time.
+1. Make sure you have node.js installed and you will need your own firebase api keys for the /.env.local file as this is were the api keys go for the thumbs up component to work in real time.
+You would go to the firebase console and make an acocunt or login and setup a webapp api to use with the firebase database.

+2. After downloading and extracting the project ensure you first run this command in the root directory of the project: "npm install next".
+In my application it was saying it needed this re downloaded in order to run after uploading it to Github.

-To run: "npm run dev" or "yarn dev"
+3. To run the development / Testing Server: "npm run dev" or "yarn dev".

-Thank you guys!
+Thank you all!

 _____________________________________________________________________